Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 Proficiency with signs,
 Overcoding all the fucking field
 Until it cannot hold any more *sexy*.
-And looking hot, as well
+And looking hot, as well,

 <!-- block -->